Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 To be able to launch your career in fashion design industry as a fashion stylist, you must bear in mind to gather as much experience and knowledge about the craft.
 Travel to various fashion hubs across the country/globe and learn about the myriad fashion trends.
 Travelling is something that comes with the job of being a stylist, be it attending trade shows or sourcing the elements for an editorial shoot.
 Having a sound knowledge of the creative and technical aspects of fashion design will help you create appropriate fashion looks for the prospective/acquired client.
 Intern as much as possible as it will teach you valuable on-ground lessons not taught in schools and will also help you build handy contacts.
 Companies value degrees but they always place experience on a higher pedestal and this is where interning will certainly be of help.

 As a stylist, you can either work for a magazine or choose to work independently, in which case you would be ideally represented by an agent who helps get the word out.

-With skill-sets acquired during your fashion design programme at a design school and armed with the right contacts, you are bound to have a professional advantage in the marketplace.
-Acing some of the skills listed below will help you race ahead of the rest :-
+With skill-sets acquired during your fashion design course and armed with the right contacts, you are bound to have a professional advantage in the marketplace.

 Style is an inherent talent that needs to be honed with experience and practice.
 There is immense scope for growth in this field as there is and always will be a need for stylists.
 You can begin working as an assistant to a senior stylist or can begin taking up small projects to carve your niche in the industry.
 There is no dearth of jobs for stylists as celebrities need to be styled for award functions, photo shoots, parties, television shows, advertisements and various public appearances.
 But this profile is not to be taken lightly in any manner as styling someone comes with a lot of responsibility.